-If your truck has the Diagnostic Display, "8888" should display on the digital readout for about one second after you turn the key switch to ON.
+Your truck has a Diagnostic Display, "8888" should display on the digital readout for about one second after you turn the key switch to ON.
 This indicates that the digital readout is OK.
 Then, either the battery symbol or the wrench symbol light should come on.

-If the battery symbol light comes on, the digital readout shows the percentage of charge remaining on the battery.
+If the LED above battery symbol comes on, the digital readout shows the percentage of usable charge remaining on the battery.
 When the remaining charge registers as 20% or less, the readout flashes.
-At 10% remaining charge, the lift and tilt functions become inoperable.
+When the gauge registers 10% the lift function becomes inoperable.
+At this point the battery will be at 80% discharged.

-If the wrench symbol comes on, a fault code appears on the digital readout.
+If the LED above wrench symbol comes on, a fault code appears on the digital readout.
 The fault code may indicate an easily correctable "operator fault" or it may indicate that you need to have the truck serviced.

 If you see a fault code, use the table below as a guide.
-Codes -01 through -06 are usually the operator fault codes.
+Codes -01 through -03 06 and 08 are usually the operator fault codes.
 Any other code is a service code.